What Are The 4 Stages Of The Menstrual Cycle?: Role Of Hormones

 The Luteal Phase is about preparing for your period.
 Check off to-do lists and hang out with friends before hell rises once again.

-🍝: Carb-rich food like potato, pasta can help create a layer of protection before your period.
+🍝: Carb-rich food like potatoes, and pasta can help create a layer of protection before your period.

 🧘🏻♀️: You can start winding down with medium-intensity workouts like Yoga, pilates, etc.

 And that’s it!
-Learning how your hormones ebb and flow through the month is the key to prioritising your health even through the mood swings, energy shifts and food cravings.
+Learning how your hormones ebb and flow through the month is the key to prioritizing your health even through mood swings, energy shifts, and food cravings.

 A final note from Arva